Gayaza High School: Kennedy House

-Kennedy house was opened in 1964 and named after the President of the United States of America, John F. Kennedy, who was assassinated in 1963 and had vehemently fought for rights of the African-Americans.
-During the house's construction, the then Gayaza girls wanted to honor him for defending the rights of the black people.
+Kennedy House was opened in 1964 and named after the president of the United States of America, John F. Kennedy, who was assassinated in 1963 and had vehemently fought for rights of African-Americans.
+During the house's construction, the Gayaza girls wanted to honor him.
 Although he had no connection with Uganda, America was already playing a clear role in Uganda, with volunteer teachers and grants for education through USAID.

-The motto of Kennedy house is written in Swahili, "Kua Mfano", which means "Be an example".
-The house's Mascot is an eagle symbolizing the quick minded residents ("Kennedians").
+The motto of Kennedy House is written in Swahili, "Kua Mfano", which means "Be an example".
+The house's mascot is an eagle symbolizing the quick minded residents ("Kennedians").
 Red is the house theme color and stands for boldness and strength.

 Kivebulaya House

-"Kivites" have their house named after Apollo Kivebulaya (1864–1933) who was an outstanding missionary and evangelist of the 19th century.
+"Kivites" have their house named after Apolo Kivebulaya (1864–1933) who was an outstanding missionary and evangelist of the 19th century.
 He was baptized in 1895 and became a catechist to the Anglican missionaries.
-In 1896 he was sent to Boga, in current day Eastern Democratic Republic of Congo, as a missionary, when the chief there requested for a Christian teacher.
-As a result of how he patiently bore his trials, his testimony won over the people of Boga, and eventually even the then chief converted.
+In 1896 he was sent to Boga, in current day Eastern Democratic Republic of the Congo, as a missionary, when the chief there requested a Christian teacher.
+As a result of how he patiently bore his trials, his testimony won over the people of Boga, and eventually even the chief converted.
 Kivebulaya expanded his ministry to include literacy training.
 He was ordained a deacon in 1900 and priest in 1903.
 In 1922, he was named a canon, in recognition of his work which became the core of what in 1972 became a separate diocese, now part of the Church of Christ – Province of the Anglican Church in the Congo.
 Kivebulaya died on May 30, 1933.
-Kivebulaya house (also better known as "Kiv" today) was formerly known as "Canna Lily" and its theme colour is white.
+Kivebulaya house (also known as "Kiv" today) was formerly known as "Canna Lily", and its theme colour is white.